 - Keep it simple: The number one rule when it comes to designing a business card is to avoid filling the card with too much text or unnecessary information.
 You want the design to be simple and visually impactful, not cluttered or busy looking.
 Especially in the field of optometry, you want to make sure the text on your business card is clear and legible.
 It’s a good idea to stick to bold, simple fonts rather than hard-to-read cursive or overly complex lettering.

-- Align with your brand: Make sure your business card aligns with your branding and is consistent with your other marketing materials, whether they be printed or online.
+- Align with your brand: Make sure your business card aligns with your branding and is consistent with your other marketing materials, whether they are printed or online.
 Be sure to use your logo if you have one and try to stick to a consistent color scheme.
 A clear brand for your optometry practice will help build recognition among your community and look more professional.

 - Pay very close attention to detail: Mistakes like spelling errors or incorrect contact information on your website can be edited and corrected relatively easily, but are irreversible when it comes to printed marketing material.
 Chances are, you’ll be ordering your business cards in bulk to save money.
-Therefore, it is crucial that you carefully check, double check and triple check all of the information on your business card to avoid costly mistakes.
+Therefore, it is crucial that you carefully check, double-check and triple check all of the information on your business card to avoid costly mistakes.

 - Don’t shy away from color: Studies show that a colored business card typically lasts 10x longer than a standard white card.
 Stick to the primary colors of your brand, but don’t be afraid to be bold!